kalecodes/weather-dashboard/README.md

 ### Features:
     * Most recent searches are remembered and displayed on page
+    * Clickable history list to quickly see results for that city
     * Searching a city results in current weather conditions and a five day forecast
     * UV index appears color coded by value
     * Responsive layout adjusts by screen size to keep information legible